marq4/RandomVideoClipGeneratorCloudService/README.md

 2. Download GenerateList.ps1 script from this repo.
 3. Move it to the folder that contains your videos under subfolder called "videos".
 4. Execute it:
-  i.
-Open an elevated PowerShell window by pressing WIN+X and selecting Windows PowerShell (Admin). ii.
-Change-directory into your Videos folder, e.g.: `cd C:\Videos` iii.
-Execute the script: `powershell.exe -executionpolicy bypass -File .\GenerateList.ps1` iv.
-You should see this text: `Script complete.
+   - Open an elevated PowerShell window by pressing WIN+X and selecting Windows PowerShell (Admin).
+   - Change-directory into your Videos folder, e.g.: `cd C:\Videos`
+   - Execute the script: `powershell.exe -executionpolicy bypass -File .\GenerateList.ps1`
+   - You should see this text: `Script complete.
 Please check the list file: list_videos.txt before uploading.`
 5. Upload the video-list text file to %%%